Dangerous spider species found in Idaho - black widow and hobo spider identification

 Quick Answer

 Idaho has two medically significant spiders: black widows (shiny black with red hourglass, highly venomous) and hobo spiders (brown with chevron pattern, debated medical significance).
 Black widows prefer dark, undisturbed areas like garages and irrigation boxes.
 Always shake out shoes and gloves stored in these areas.
-Professional quarterly treatment ($49 to start) eliminates spiders and their prey.
+Professional quarterly treatment eliminates spiders and their prey.

 Key Takeaways